-Supervised Living Services provide individually tailored supports which assist with the acquisition, retention, or improvement in skills related to living in the community.
-Learning and instruction are coupled with the elements of support, supervision and engaging participation to reflect the natural flow of learning, practice of skills, and other activities as they occur during the course of an person's day.
-Activities must support meaningful days for each person.
-Activities are to be designed to promote independence yet provide necessary support and assistance,

-Supervised Living Services must include the following services as appropriate to each person's support needs:

-Direct personal care assistance activities such as:

-- (a) Grooming

-- (b) Eating

-- (c) Bathing

-- (d) Dressing

-- (e) Personal care needs

-Instrumental activities of daily living which include:

-- (a) Assistance with planning and preparing meals

-- (b) Cleaning

-- (c) Transportation

-- (d) Assistance with mobility both at home and in the community

-- (e) Supervision of the person's safety and security

-- (f) Banking

-- (g) Shopping

-- (h) Budgeting - (i) Facilitation of the person's participation in community activities - (j) Use of natural supports and typical community services available to everyone - (k) Social activities - (l) Participation in leisure activities - (m) Development of socially valued behaviors (n) Assistance with scheduling and attending appointments

-Methods for assisting people arranging and accessing routine and emergency medical care and monitoring their health and/or physical condition.
-Documentation of the following must be maintained in each person's record:

-(a)Assistance with making doctor/dentist/optical appointments; (b)Transporting and accompanying people to such appointments; and (c)Conversations with the medical professional, if the person gives consent.

-Transporting the person to and from community activities, other places of his/her choice (within the provider's approved geographic region), work, and other sites as documented in the Plan of Services and Supports and Activity Support Plan.

-If Supervised Living staff members have been unable to participate in the development of someone's Plan of Services and Supports, staff be trained regarding the person's plan prior to beginning work with that person.
-This training must be documented.

-Orientation of the person, to include but not limited to:

-- (a) Familiarization with the living arrangement and neighborhood; - (b) Introduction to support staff and other residents (if appropriate) - (c) Description of the written materials provided upon admission and - (d) Description of the process for informing the person/parents/guardians of their rights, responsibilities and any program restrictions or limitations prior to or at the time of admission.
+assist with the acquisition, retention,

+or improvement in skills related to

+living in the community.
+Learning

+and instruction are coupled with the

+elements of support, supervision and

+engaging participation to reflect the

+natural flow of learning, practice of

+skills, and other activities as they

+occur during the course of an

+person's day.
+Activities must support

+meaningful days for each person.

+Activities are to be designed to

+promote independence yet provide

+necessary support and assistance,

+Supervised Living Services must

+include the following services as

+appropriate to each person's support

+needs:

+Direct personal care assistance

+activities such as:

+(a) Grooming

+(b) Eating

+(c) Bathing

+(d) Dressing

+(a) Dressing (e) Personal care needs

+(e) Tersonai cure neeus

+Instrumental activities of daily living

+which include:

+(a) Assistance with planning and

+preparing meals

+(b) Cleaning

+· · · · ·

+(d) Assistance with mobility both

+at home and in the community

+(e) Supervision of the person's

+safety and security

+(f) Banking

+(g) Shopping

+(h) Budgeting

+(i) Facilitation of the person's

+participation in community activities

+(j) Use of natural supports and

+typical community services available

+to everyone

+(k) Social activities

+(1) Participation in leisure

+activities

+(m) Development of socially

+valued behaviors (n) Assistance with

+scheduling and attending

+appointments

+Methods for assisting people

+arranging and accessing routine and

+emergency medical care and

+monitoring their health and/or

+physical condition.
+Documentation

+of the following must be maintained

+in each person's record:

+in each person's record.

+(a) Assistance with making

+(a)Assistance with making

+doctor/dentist/optical appointments;

+(b)Transporting and accompanying

+people to such appointments; and

+(c)Conversations with the medical

+professional, if the person gives

+consent.

+Transporting the person to and from

+community activities, other places of

+his/her choice (within the provider's

+approved geographic region), work,

+and other sites as documented in the

+Plan of Services and Supports and

+Activity Support Plan.

+If Supervised Living staff members

+have been unable to participate in the

+development of someone's Plan of

+Services and Supports, staff be

+trained regarding the person's plan

+prior to beginning work with that

+person.
+This training must be

+documented.

+Orientation of the person, to include

+but not limited to:

+(a) Familiarization with the living arrangement and neighborhood; (b) Introduction to support staff and other residents (if appropriate) (c) Description of the written materials provided upon admission and (d) Description of the process for informing the person/parents/guardians of their rights, responsibilities and any program restrictions or limitations prior to or at the time of admission.
 There must be available a description of the meals, which must be provided at least three (3) times per day, and snacks to be provided throughout the day.
-This must include development of a menu with input from those living in the residence that includes varied, nutritious meals and snacks and a description of how/when meals and snacks will be prepared.

-(a) Each person must have access to food at any time, unless prohibited by his/her individual plan. (b)Each person must have choices of the food they eat. (c)Each person must have choices about when and with whom they eat

-People receiving services are prohibited from having friends, family members, etc., living with them who are not also receiving services as part of the Supervised Living program.

-In living arrangements in which the residents pay rent and/or room and board to the provider, there must be a written financial agreement which addresses, at a minimum, the following:
+This must include development of a menu with input from those living in the residence that includes varied, nutritious meals and snacks and a description of how/when meals and snacks will be prepared. (a) Each person must have access to food at any time, unless prohibited by his/her individual plan. (b)Each person must have choices of the food they eat. (c)Each person must have choices about when and with whom they eat People receiving services are prohibited from having friends, family members, etc., living with them who are not also receiving services as part of the Supervised Living program.
+In living arrangements in which the residents pay rent and/or room and board to the provider, there must be a written financial agreement which